heyfrancisco/bluexport-public/README.md

 .
 SERVERN XXX.XXX.XXX.XXX <SERVERN_VSI_ID>

-ALLWS POWERVSDR POWERVSPRD                                                         - The shortnames in this line...
+ALLWS WSFRADR POWERVSPRD                                                           - The shortnames in this line...
 WSNAMES <Power VS Workspace Name:Power VS Workspace Name:Power VS Workspace Name>  - ...and the long names in this line must be in the same order

 VSI_USER vsi_user